-- Right-click the My IP core and select Customize IP. - 4.
-In the Customization IP GUI, click OK. - 5.
+- 3. Right-click the My IP core and select Customize IP. - 4.
+In the Customization IP dialog box, click OK. - 5.
 In the Generate Output Products dialog box, select Generate.

 By default, the IP is generated out-of-context (OOC), which means the IP is synthesized standalone, and producing a DCP file.
 This IP example has not been optimized for ideal use for OOC synthesis.
-For more information regarding proper use of your custom IP for OOC synthesis, see the Lab 1: Packaging a Project exercise.
+For more information regarding proper use of your custom IP for OOC synthesis, see Chapter 1: Packaging a Project.

 - 6. Click OK to close the Generate Output Products message box. - 7.
-After the Out-of-Context Module Run completes successfully, close the project and exit Vivado.
+After the Out-of-Context Module Run completes successfully, close the project and exit the Vivado tool.

-This concludes Lab #4.
+This concludes Lab 4.
 You have successfully created two IP within a repository trunk, and created an IP that referenced another IP through a sub-core reference.